Handbook of Network Analysis [KONECT -- the Koblenz Network Collection]: Graph Theory

-Graphs will be denoted as $G=(V,E)$, in which $V$ is the set of vertices, and $E$ is the set of edges~\cite{b116}.
-Without loss of generality, we assume that the vertices $V$ are consecutive natural numbers, i.e.,
+Graphs will be denoted as $G=(V,E)$, in which $V$ is the set of vertices, and $E$ is the set of edges.
+Without loss of generality, we assume that the vertices $V$ are consecutive natural numbers starting at one, i.e.,

 Edges $e\in E$ will be denoted as sets of two vertices, i.e., $e=\{u,v\}$.
-We say that two vertices are adjacent if they are connected by an edge; this will be written as $u \sim v$.
+We say that two vertices are adjacent if they are connected by an edge; this will be written as $u \leftrightarrow v$, and is equivalent to $\{u,v\}\in E$.
+For directed networks, $u \rightarrow v$ will denote the existence of a directed edge from $u$ to $v$, and $u \rightleftarrows v$ will denote that two directed edges of opposite orientation exist between $u$ and $v$.
 We say that an edge is incident to a vertex if the edge touches the vertex.
+Strictly speaking, an edge $e$ is incident to node $u$ when $u\in e$, but this notation may be confusing and we avoid it.

 We also allow loops, i.e., edges of the form $\{u,u\}=\{u\}$.
 Loops appear for instance in email networks, where it is possible to send an email to oneself, and therefore an edge may connect a vertex with itself.
-Most networks however do not contain loops, and therefore networks that allow loops are annotated in KONECT with the \texttt{\#loop} tag, as described in Section~\ref{sec:format}.
+Loops are also called \emph{self loops} in the literature, but in KONECT, we use the simple term \emph{loop}, as there are no other loops to consider -- cycles of multiple nodes and edges are called \emph{cycles}.
+Most networks do not contain loops, and therefore networks that allow loops are annotated in KONECT with the \texttt{\#loop} tag, as described in Section~\ref{sec:format}.
+Loops are special in networks because they often need special treatment: For instance, when defining the degree of a node, do we count a loop once (defining the degree as the number of edges that are incident to a node), twice (definining the degree as the number of half-edges attached to it) or none at all (counting the number other nodes that are neighbours).

-Most of the time, we work with only one given graph, and therefore it is unambigous with node and edge set are meant by $V$ and $E$.
-When ambiguity is possible, we will however use the notation $V[G]$ and $E[G]$ to denote the vertex and edge sets of a graph $G$.
-This notation may occasionally be extended to other graph characteristics.
+Most of the time, we work with only one given graph, and therefore it is unambigous which node and edge set are meant by $V$ and $E$.
+When ambiguity is possible, we will use the notation $V[G]$ and $E[G]$ to denote the vertex and edge sets of a graph $G$.
+This notation using brackets may occasionally be extended to other graph characteristics.

-In directed networks, edges are pairs instead of sets, i.e., $e=(u,v)$.
-In directed networks, edges are sometimes called \emph{arcs}; in KONECT, we use the term \emph{edge} for them.